 Health Insurance Advice for Internationals Living in the Philippines

 Healthcare in the Philippines is all over the map.
 In cities, hospital standards are often superb and feature state of the art facilities.
 However, in rural areas, foreigners living in the Philippines report that the situation ranges from basic to bleak.
-In the Philippines, the ratio of doctors to patients is dismal.
+In the country, the ratio of doctors to patients is dismal.
 There is just one physician per 33,000 people.
-However, in many other countries, Filipino doctors are the very reason why the doctor-to-patient ratio is excellent.
+However, in many other countries, Filipino doctors are why the doctor-to-patient ratio is excellent.
 Vast numbers of doctors, nurses, technicians, and therapists leave the Philippines to work abroad.
 In fact, some people joke that doctors are one of the country’s leading exports!
 Unfortunately, other countries’ gain is the Philippines’ loss.

 Healthcare is provided through both private and public hospitals in the Philippines.
 Although healthcare is generally expensive for the average Filipino, expats may find it more affordable than in their home country.

 Overview of the Filipino National Health Insurance System